runegan/jsxbin/README.md

 - Array of string paths of names for all converted files
 	- Should only be used when passing an array to `inputPaths`.
 Input and output arrays must be the same length.
 - If not given, the files will be created in the same directory as the input file(s)

+`preserveStructure`, optional `true|false` (default: `false`)

+- If preserveStructure is true, the original structure of the input files will be preserved in the output directory
+- This improvement was first added in v2.3.0 and is therefore default to `false` (to don't break any existing CI/CD scripts)

 `jsxbin` returns a promise with an array of file paths to the converted files